TFC Agent Fails to Start with Error: "permission denied"

 Introduction

-As part of this update, the default permissions on the /home/tfc-agent/ directory have changed.
+As part of this update, the default permissions on the /home/tfc-agent/ directory changed.
 Previously, the directory was accessible by other users.
-Now, access is restricted, as shown by the following permissions:
+Access is now restricted, as shown by the following permissions:

 drwxr-x--- 1 tfc-agent tfc-agent 4.0K Feb 5 20:23 tfc-agent

-This change may cause issues when using the TFC Agent in Terraform Enterprise (TFE) on OpenShift, particularly during terraform plan or terraform apply operations.
-Users may encounter a permissions error when the agent container is launched.
+This change may cause issues when you use the TFC Agent in Terraform Enterprise (TFE) on OpenShift, particularly during terraform plan or terraform apply operations.
+You may encounter a permissions error when the agent container is launched.

 Problem

-Users who build custom tfc-agent Docker images and run them in OpenShift may encounter an error similar to this:
+If you build custom tfc-agent Docker images and run them in OpenShift, you may encounter an error similar to this:

 Warning Failed pod/tfe-task-xxxxxx Error: container create failed: time="2025-05-02T12:31:14Z" level=error msg="runc create failed: unable to start container process: exec: \"/home/tfc-agent/bin/tfc-agent\": stat /home/tfc-agent/bin/tfc-agent: permission denied"